SpicyChalupas/E-Swags-App/Backlogs/ProductBacklog.md

 # 📋 Product Backlog – *E-Swag App*

-Definition of Done: The Requrment is testable and able to be demonstrated.
+Definition of Done: The Requrment is testable, able to be demonstrated, and demoable in production.

 Definition of Spikes: Things done to make it easier for the team but isnt necessary for the customer.

 Scrum Master: Andrew